Model AI Assignments

 Finally, zip the directory (e.g. Dodds-SetOpenCV.zip), and email it to Todd Neller (tneller@gettysburg.edu) with the subject line "Model Submission: " followed by the filename.
 (Please add "Model" to the subject line for all Model Assignments Session email.)

-Abstract submission instructionsCreate a 200 word PDF abstract describing your assignment according to the AAAI author instructions.
-Submit your anonymous abstract according to the paper submission instructions on the EAAI site via the EAAI EasyChair submission site.
+Abstract submission instructionsCreate a 200 word PDF abstract describing your assignment according to AAAI author guidelines.
+(AAAI Author Kits with instructions may be found at https://aaai.org/conference/aaai/ by navigating to the current conference that links to this year's author kit.)
+Submit your anonymous abstract as a "full paper" submission according to the instructions on the EAAI site via the EAAI EasyChair submission site.
 Accepted submission abstracts will be included in an extended abstract of the Model AI Assignments Session.